2004 North Carolina Council of State election

 Elections to choose members of the North Carolina Council of State (who head executive branch departments) were held on Tuesday, November 2, 2004.
+The U.S. Presidential election, U.S. House election, U.S. Senate election, the North Carolina General Assembly election, and North Carolina judicial elections were all held on the same day.

-In all but two races (Superintendent of Public Instruction and Labor Commissioner), incumbent Democrats sought re-election.
+In all but two races (Superintendent of Public Instruction and Labor Commissioner), incumbent Democrats sought re-election and Democrats held both.
+However, two Democratic incumbents lost for Auditor and Agriculture Commissioner.